Delicately sweet and sour, barbados cherry is a small-sized berry native to the Caribbean islands.

 Additionally, research studies suggest that chlorogenic acid in these berries may help lower blood sugar levels and control blood glucose levels in type-II diabetes mellitus condition.

-Furthermore, they also contain an modest amounts of minerals and electrolytes such as potassium, manganese, copper, iron, and zinc.
+Furthermore, they also contain a modest amount of minerals and electrolytes such as potassium, manganese, copper, iron, and zinc.

 |Principle||Nutrient Value||Percentage of RDA|